Hypergraph Isomorphism for Groups with Restricted Composition Factors: Introduction

 \begin{corollary} The Graph Isomorphism Problem for graphs of Euler genus at most $g$ can be solved in time $n^{\CO((\log g)^{c})}$ for some absolute constant $c$ where $n$ denotes the number of vertices of the input graphs. \end{corollary}

-While the isomorphism problem for graphs of bounded genus is also fixed-parameter tractable \cite{Kawarabayashi15} (again, the author does not analyze the dependence of the running time on $g$), the algorithm from the previous corollary is garuanteed to be faster as soon as the genus passes a threshold that is polylogarithmic in the number of vertices.
+While the isomorphism problem for graphs of bounded genus is also fixed-parameter tractable \cite{Kawarabayashi15,Neuen21}, the algorithm from the previous corollary is guaranteed to be faster as soon as the genus passes a threshold that is polylogarithmic in the number of vertices.
 Also, I remark that the isomorphism problem for graphs of bounded genus can be solved in logarithmic space \cite{ElberfeldK14}.